sekarrds1989/VDI/README.md

 # VDI
 Work environment setup

+Clone this repo to a directory.
+Copy required files(vimrc/bashrc,etc) to their equivalent location in your home directory.

-Following are majorly needed configs.
-I've highlighted few of the notable properties supported.
+I've highlighted few of the notable properties for each of the file and added comments as much as possible.
-Each line has appropriate comment added to explain its behavior

 ## vimrc:
 - Configure appropriate path for "backupdir".